UpCloudLtd/upcloud-go-api/README.md

 ### Templatizing a server's storage device

-In this example we assume that there is a server represented by the variable `serverDetails` and that the server state is `stopped`.
-We also assume that we want to templatize the first storage device of the server only.
+In this example, we assume that there is a server represented by the variable `serverDetails` and that the server state is `stopped`.
+The next piece of code allows you to templatize the first storage device of the server.

 ```go
 // Loop through the storage devices